overwolf/overwolf.github.io/docs/api/overwolf-games.md

 #### Version added: 0.112

-> Returns information about a game with a given game id.
+> Returns information about a game with a given game ID.

 :::note
 This method is similar to [getGameInfo()](#getgameinfogameclassid-callback) except that it can return two different results: